 In honor of Women's History Month, we take a look at the life of Eunice Foote.

 Taught scientific theory by Amos Eaton at an early age, Foote dedicated the rest of her life to science.

 She attended Emma Willard School, where students were also allowed to attend a nearby science college.
-It is here where Foote learned the foundations of chemistry and biology.
+It is here where Foote learned the foundations of various science topics and researching.

-Foote later found inspiration in the books of Almira Hart Lincoln Phelps, a female pioneer of women in science, a botany expert, and the third female member of the American Association for the Advancement of Science (AAAS).
+Foote later found inspiration in the books of Almira Hart Lincoln Phelps, a pioneer of women in science, who happened to be the sister of Emma Willard and the vice principal of the school.

 She went on to make big contributions to climate science research.